Timeline - Kurdish militant group PKK's three-decade war with Turkey

 November 2012: Kurdish militants end hunger strike in response to an appeal from Ocalan, opening way for talks.

-2013: Talks between Ocalan and Turkish intelligence officials on his island prison in the Marmara Sea.
+2013: Talks between Ocalan and Turkish intelligence officials at his island prison in the Marmara Sea.

 March 21: Ocalan announces ceasefire and orders his fighters to withdraw from Turkish soil